 If you are not arriving in Croatia by car, you can take a bus from any major Croatian city.

 The first interesting thing I noticed was the old city fortification.
 It was built in the 16th century by Venice, for the purpose of defence against Turkish invasion.
-UNESCO put in on its world heritage list in 2017., together with the fortress of St. Nicholas in Sibenik.
-Both are categorized as Venetian works of defence between the 15th and 17th century.
+UNESCO put it on its world heritage list in 2017., together with the fortress of St. Nicholas in Sibenik.
+Both are categorized as Venetian works of defence between the 15th and 17th centuries.

 Next thing that took my attention was a significant number of sacral buildings.
 First of them was the Church of St. Chrysogonus from Romanesque age.
 Unfortunately, there was no chance to see the church from inside.
 Here is what was written on the panel about the church: